 Allowing trees and other vegetation to remain on the banks, (i.e., providing a buffer) is essential to the health of the stream generally.
 The riparian vegetation stabilizes the banks and provides shade and cooling.

-Prescribing a setback for improvements is another common method of safeguarding against potential damage but is difficult to prescribe due to the varying degrees of erosion that occur.
 In areas of severe streambank erosion, it sometimes becomes necessary for a property owner to install riprap or other protection when a home is in danger.
 Sometimes this type of action can cause potential harm to neighboring properties.